Italian wall lizard

 P. siculus is notable for having many subspecies within its large range.
 Studies evidence how rapidly P. siculus subspecies can become distinguishable from larger populations given geographic isolation.
 A 2008 study detailed distinct morphological and behavioral changes in a P. siculus population indicative of "rapid evolution".

 P. siculus is a sexually dimorphic lizard species whose physical description varies across its subspecies, but it generally has a green or brown back and white or green belly.
-It is also oviparous, meaning females lay their young in eggs, and they lay 3 or 4 clutches per year.
+It is also oviparous, meaning females lay eggs, and they lay 3 or 4 clutches per year.